Timothy Harman, president

 Tansey brings to SFGA his knowledge of the art fair circuit, the ways in which it affects the Santa Fe market, and the potential opportunities for Santa Fe galleries at art fairs.

-Tricia Ware is the former editor in chief of New Mexico Magazine, and has also worked at Santa Fean, Christie’s Great Estates Magazine, and the New Mexico Economic Development Department.
+Kate Daley has two decades of marketing and design experience in the arts.
 She brings to SFGA her solid project-management and communications skills, plus in-depth knowledge of what drives people to visit, relocate to, and do business in Santa Fe.